 Why should I protect my child from tuberculosis with a BCG injection?

-Some of the parents we see have found making the decision to protect their child against TB quite difficult.
-They are puzzled as to why the NHS offers BCG immunisation in some areas and not in others and they are also worried about the lack of provision for BCG immunisation for anyone over the last 18 months.
-The unit which manufactured BCG vaccine in Denmark stopped producing the vaccine which supplied most of Europe so many of the babies who would normally have received their BCG vaccination on the National Health Service did not get their vaccination.
-Supplies to the private sector were also suspended.
+Some parents have found making the decision to protect their child against TB quite difficult.
+They are puzzled as to why the NHS offers BCG immunisation in some areas and not in others.
+The unit in Denmark which manufactured BCG vaccine stopped producing the vaccine which had supplied most of Europe two years ago, so many babies who would normally have received their BCG vaccination on the National Health Service did not get protected.
+Supplies to the private sector were also suspended until very recently.

 We are all agreed that to get maximum benefit from a vaccination to protect our most vulnerable individuals that vaccinations should be done as soon after birth as possible and ideally within the first year of life.
 This is because the BCG vaccine is very effective in protecting against TB meningitis which mainly affects babies.
 There are lots of different infections caused by tuberculosis and vaccination cannot protect against every sort of TB infection, but it is much better to have your child vaccinated than not to.